 It's unprecedented.

-You nobody's been able to penetrate and get the right judge that actually cares about the Constitution, the rule of law.
+Nobody's been able to penetrate and get the right judge that actually cares about the Constitution, the rule of law.

 So, you know, looking at past history, it looks like we're in another Manafort situation.

-They'll put the screws to Stone, hoping he sings or composes, or Stone Is found guilty and you know, maybe they'll put him in prison.
+They'll put the screws to Stone, hoping he sings or composes, or Stone is found guilty and, you know, maybe they'll put him in prison.

-He says I think he's facing like 40 years in prison, some insane amount.
+He says, I think he's facing like 40 years in prison, some insane amount.

 That means he dies in prison.

-The attorney general has to act.
+The Attorney General, the Attorney General has to act.

 You can't count on Judge Jackson.